ZerothAngel/PowerTool/README.md

 ## Commands ##

-There's only one command, `/powertool` which may also be abbreviated `/pt`:
+There's only one command, `/powertool` which may also be abbreviated `/pt` or `/ptool`:

-*   `/powertool <the-command-to-bind>` &mdash; Binds the command (and its arguments) to the left-click action of the current item.
+*   `/powertool left <the-command-to-bind>` &mdash; Binds the command (and its arguments) to the left-click action of the current item.
 The command must not include the first slash.
+This may also be abbreviated as `/powertool l`.
-*   `/powertool -r <the-command-to-bind>` &mdash; Binds the command (and its arguments) to the right-click action of the current item.
+*   `/powertool right <the-command-to-bind>` &mdash; Binds the command (and its arguments) to the right-click action of the current item.
+This may also be abbreviated as `/powertool r`.
-*   `/powertool` &mdash; With no command to bind, the currently-bound left-click command is cleared from the current item.
-Use `/powertool -r` to clear the right-click command.
+*   `/powertool left` &mdash; With no command to bind, the currently-bound left-click command is cleared from the current item.
+Use `/powertool right` to clear the right-click command.
+*   `/powertool list` &mdash; Displays all player-defined power tools for the current player.
-*   `/powertool -c` &mdash; Clears all bound commands from the current item.
+*   `/powertool clear` &mdash; Clears all bound commands from the current item.
+*   `/powertool clear <item-id-or-name>` &mdash; Clears all bound commands from the specified item.
+*   `/powertool clear -a` &mdash; Clears all bound commands form all items.
-*   `/powertool -R` &mdash; Re-reads config.yml.
+*   `/powertool reload` &mdash; Re-reads config.yml.

 ## Permissions ##